English At Barncroft

 Our reading books are colour coded to allow children independence when selecting a text.
 We use a wide variety of texts including Oxford Reading Tree and Project X. At the early stages of reading, the reading books reflect the child’s phonic level and have words that a child will be able to build and read.
 As a child becomes more proficient, they are offered books that contain more challenging words, themes and conventions.
+In Year 3-6 children have the opportunity to read books at an appropriate reading level at home using Oxford Reading Buddy.
+These levels are set by the class teacher.
 We also offer children a wide range of heritage texts that they may select for Guided Reading or Homelink.

 We have a highly resourced library where children have access to a trained librarian every day.
 There are weekly class visits where children develop library skills and a love of reading.

 Our English curriculum is enriched by the following throughout the year:

 If a child has difficulties with reading, writing or spelling they will be assessed to establish their exact difficulty and a programme will be provided to meet their need.
 Parents are involved in this process and we are very happy to show you how the different programmes work so your child can be supported at home.